checkly/docs.checklyhq.com/site/content/docs/monitoring/false-positives.md

 Learn more about implementing retries: [Retries at Checkly](https://www.checklyhq.com/docs/alerting-and-retries/retries/#retries).

-### Run Checks from Multiple Locations
+### Optimize Your Regional Monitoring

-A temporary issue from one location might cause a check to fail, but that doesn't always mean your application is down.
+Running checks from a specific region is important when you need to monitor your app’s performance in that area.
+To identify localized failures, implementing retries can help confirm whether the issue is temporary or persistent.
+However, if you want to understand whether an issue is more widespread, running checks from multiple regions can help you determine if it’s a broader problem with your app.
 With 22 available regions, Checkly lets you run checks from multiple locations simultaneously.
-This helps you spot the difference between a localized network problem and a real issue with your app.

-We recommend running checks from at least two different regions to get a clearer picture and reduce the chance of a false positive caused by a regional failure.
+Depending on your use case, we recommend running checks from at least two different regions to more accurately differentiate between a regional network issue and a genuine application problem.

 Learn more about setting up multi-location checks: [Global Location and Scheduling Strategies](https://www.checklyhq.com/docs/monitoring/global-locations/).